 Abstract

-The conduction of laboratory practicals, especially in Kenyan High Schools, has traditionally been confined to the school environment specifically, inside a laboratory.

-The current Kenyan education system (8-4-4) requires that the students perform laboratory experiments in all the sciences taught especially Chemistry.
-The students begin performing these experiments from their first days in school until they graduate from high school
+The current Kenyan education system (8-4-4) requires that the students perform laboratory experiments in all the sciences taught including Chemistry.
+The students begin performing these experiments from their first days in school until they graduate from high schoolThe conduction of laboratory spell check your work, in Kenyan High Schools, has traditionally been confined to the school environment specifically, inside a laboratory.
+What is the problem with this?

+What is the solution?

+What methodology is used to implement the solution?

 Despite the high number of students in a school, every student will have a chance to perform the experiments on their own and understand the various chemical reactions that take place.
 With this solution, students will be able to practise on their own and perform better in their Chemistry examinations.